sw1zpwr/whitebit-api/Private/http-private-v4-main-doc.md

     "required": {
         "fixedFee": "0",                                                              // fixed deposit fee
         "flexFee": {                                                                  // flexible fee - is fee that use percent rate
-            "maxFee": "0",                                                            // maximum of fee that you will pay "minFee": "0",                                                            // minimum fee that you will pay "percent": "0"                                                            // percent of deposit that you will pay },
+            "maxFee": "0",                                                            // maximum fixed fee that you will pay "minFee": "0",                                                            // minimum fixed fee that you will pay "percent": "0"                                                            // percent of deposit that you will pay },
         "maxAmount": "0",                                                             // max amount of deposit that accepted by exchange - if you will deposit more then that number it won't be accepted by exchange